LuismGil/LuismGil/README.md

-### Hi there 👋
+### Hi there, I am Luis! 👋

-I am a junior web developer, studying to be a FullStack developer.
+a junior web developer, studying to be a FullStack developer.

 </br>
 <p align="center">